-In this study, we adopt the power spectrum from \citet{planck2013-pip56} as a baseline and examine the impact of alternative $\mathcal{C}_\ell^{\rm CIB}$ shapes (Fig.~\ref{fig:dl_cib}).
-In the likelihoods, the $\mathcal{C}_\ell^{\rm CIB}$ template is rescaled by the amplitude of the clustered component, $A^{\rm CIB}$, and we add the Poisson term, $A^{\rm IR}$, both expressed at the reference frequency $\nu_0=150$\GHz\ and multipole $\ell_0=3000$.
+We adopted the power spectrum from \citet{planck2013-pip56} as a baseline and examined the impact of alternative $\mathcal{C}_\ell^{\rm CIB}$ shapes (Fig.~\ref{fig:dl_cib}).
+In the likelihoods, we rescaled the $\mathcal{C}_\ell^{\rm CIB}$ template by the amplitude of the clustered component, $A^{\rm CIB}$, and added the Poisson term, $A^{\rm IR}$, both expressed at the reference frequency $\nu_0=150$\GHz\ and multipole $\ell_0=3000$, such that

-We assume perfect correlation of the emission across the frequency range considered (95--220\GHz) and adopt a flat prior on $\beta_{\rm CIB}$ with $T_{\rm CIB}=25$\,K, except for analyses of individual datasets, where we use a Gaussian prior based on \PLK\ measurements, $\beta_{\rm CIB} = \mathcal{N}(1.75,0.06)$ \citep{planck2013-pip56}.
+We assumed perfect correlation of the emission across the frequency range considered (95--220\GHz) and adopted a flat prior on $\beta_{\rm CIB}$ with $T_{\rm CIB}=25$\,K, except for analyses of individual datasets, where we used a Gaussian prior based on \PLK\ measurements, $\beta_{\rm CIB} = \mathcal{N}(1.75,0.06)$ \citep{planck2013-pip56}.